 Formally structured dual degrees: M.U.P./M.Arch., M.U.P./M.B.A. and M.U.P./J.D.

 Formal dual degree students will be able to double-count credits for the Real Estate Development Certificate program.
 That means that these students can add the certificate for an additional nine credits, rather than 17, double counting eight credits.
 Please consult with your advisors on dual enrollment.
 Further information.

 Student-initiated dual degrees: M.U.P./M.S.W., M.U.P./M.S.
 SNRE, M.U.P./M.L.A., M.U.P./M.P.P., M.U.P./M.P.H., and M.U.P./M.U.D.

 Students in a student-initiated dual degree program may petition Rackham Graduate School for approval to double count credits for the Real Estate Development Certificate.
+Double-counted credits may not be used to fulfill requirements for other degrees or certificates.
 Please contact Rackham to talk with an OARD specialist.